 You will Learn:

-- The Relaxation Response and how it can lower pain, stress, anxiety, and heal all the way to the genetic level
+- Understand three ways to induce the relaxation response and how it can lower pain, stress, anxiety, and heal all the way to the genetic level.

-- How to increase your confidence with mind, body, spirit medicine
+- Increase your confidence with mind, body, spirit healing.

-- How to deepen your own meditation practice for more peace and joy in your life
+- Deepen your own meditation practice for health, wellness, peace, and joy in your life.

 Continuing Education – 3 CEUs